wildDAlex/deliverit/README.md

 Image handling provided by CarrierWave gem, so for more information see - https://github.com/carrierwaveuploader/carrierwave

 Also you may want to customize or fully redesign application view.
 DeliverIt based on Twitter bootstrap.
-Fot that css-framework available dozens of themes - go ahead and play with it.
+For that css-framework available dozens of themes - go ahead and play with it.

 ## Copyright